skyhoshi/msgraph-sdk-dotnet/docs/upgrade-to-v4.md

 ### IBaseRequest now takes IResponseHandler as a member

 The `IBaseRequest` interface now has a new member of type `IResponseHandler`.
 Any existing code that derives from it will now have to take this into consideration.

+### Method property in IBaseRequest is of type enum from string.

+The `Method` property in the `IBaseRequest` interface now is of type enum.
+Any existing code that derives from it will now have to take this into consideration by changing the string values to the enum values provided now provided in the library.

 ### Graph Response